deathtothecorporation/plunder-docs/setup/installation.md

 Remember that there is a [boot sequence](/sire/boot.md) required before we have all the necessary tools at hand.
-Since we want our environment to be hydrated properly, we'll do that boot sequence in order to get a proper repl with:
+Since we want our environment to be hydrated properly, we'll do that boot sequence in order to get a proper repl:

 ```
 plunder sire sire/boot.sire